Common foot conditions associated with dance and their treatments

 - Follow a healthy balanced diet and keep yourself hydrated

-- Incorporate plenty of Vitamin D rich food in your daily diet.
+- Incorporate plenty of Vitamin D rich food into your daily diet.
 Get treated for Vitamin D deficiency and osteoporosis if detected

 - Choose a dance form that is more appropriate for you